Breaking Into AI: How a Machine Learning Engineer Turns Ideas Into Products

 Favorite Machine Learning Area: Natural Language Processing

 Lorenzo Ostano first encountered machine learning and data science as a business analyst shortly after graduating from college.
-He dove into learning, and soon landed work as a machine learning engineer.
+He later took the Deep Learning Specialization, and soon after landed work as an engineer.
 After working several years for a variety of consulting companies, he recently took a job as a software engineer.
 He spoke to us about why he believes traditional computing skills are important to deploying enterprise machine learning applications.

 How did you first get interested in AI?

 LO: The first time I heard about machine learning was 2017.
 I was just getting into data analysis and saw that what you could do with machine learning was revolutionary.
 And it seemed complicated, but it also seemed like something I could do.

 What was your career like before you got into machine learning?

 LO: I graduated in 2012 with an undergraduate degree in industrial engineering.
 Then I moved to Australia where I did a lot of odd jobs.
 My first entry into basic programming was as a business analyst.
 That’s also where I found out about data science and machine learning.

 How difficult was it for you to get your first AI job?

 LO: My first data science job was at a French consulting company called Alten, starting in late 2019 after completing the Deep Learning Specialization.
 The recruiting process wasn’t that hard.
 I think the director was impressed by my passion for machine learning.
 He saw that I wasn’t skilled in software engineering but was able to talk in depth about topics like natural language processing, computer vision, and time-series forecasting.

 You have both bachelor’s and master’s degrees in industrial engineering.
 Are there skills from your college experience that are transferable to machine learning?

 LO: Yes, definitely.
 Advanced mathematics like calculus are the foundation of any engineering degree, and those also form the foundation of data science and machine learning.